|1||Barjora, West Bengal|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Visakhapatnam air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Visakhapatnam is currently 5.7 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 102 US AQI